saket61195/Dracula_obsidian_theme/README.md

 with all future updates.
 If you notice something looks wrong, please open a bug report or pull request so it can be fixed.

-I did not create the original Dracula Plus colour palette.
-Full credit for that goes to the original theme maker [Dracula for Obsidian](https://github.com/jarodise/Dracula-for-Obsidian.md) and [obsidian-things](https://github.com/colineckert/obsidian-things) for his things 2 like checkboxes.
+I did not create the original Dracula Plus colour palette.Full credit for that goes to the original theme maker [Dracula for Obsidian](https://github.com/jarodise/Dracula-for-Obsidian.md) and [obsidian-things](https://github.com/colineckert/obsidian-things) for his things 2 like checkboxes.
-I have selected colors from the original theme, adjusted them, and added additional colors for the purposes of adapting the theme to work with other apps e.g. Obsidian and Notion.
+I have selected colors from the original theme, adjusted them and added additional colors for the purposes of adapting the theme to work with other apps e.g. Obsidian and Notion.